Plan for Flour and Rice Fortification

 Nutrition: Analyze data on nutrition deficiencies in your country and determine which deficiencies can be addressed with fortification.

-Availability: Consider the commonly consumed foods and clarify which foods to fortify to create the desired health impact.
+Intake: Consider the commonly consumed foods and clarify which foods to fortify to create the desired health impact.

 Industry: Determine the number of large mills in your country and what equipment and training they need to begin and sustain fortification.